earthly/earthly/docs/cloud/satellites/gha-runners.md

 ```

 ## Removing an integration
-Remove an integration using the `earthly gha remove` CLI command.
+Remove an integration using the `earthly gha remove` CLI command:

 ### Organization integration
 ```